SaiSatyamJena/Naini/README.md

 ## 📧 Contact

-For questions or support, please "Open an issue on GitHub" or contact saisatyam2016@gmail.com
+For questions or support, please "Open an issue on GitHub"

 ---